aowen87/cvgTools/README.md

   ```

   Additionally, a separate file will be generated for every feature mean that is requested.
-  For instance, if you asked for exons, start/_codons, and stop/_codons, then you would end
+  For instance, if you asked for exons, start\_codons, and stop\_codons, then you would end
   up with 4 files in total.
   The feature mean files are formated as follows: